jariarkko/draft-arkko-iab-internet-threat-model/draft-arkko-arch-internet-threat-model.md

 ## Changes in RFC 3552 {#changes3552}

-This memo suggests that the following additional change be adopted in RFC 3552:
+This memo suggests that changes maybe necessary in RFC 3552.
+One initial, draft proposal for such changes would be this:

 OLD: